January 30th, 2018

 Ryan Sutton of Braidwood School in Birmingham reflected: “It was an opportunity to excel in an environment foreign to them.
 It gives them confidence and pleasure.
 I thought it was brilliant that parents were able to come and watch.”

 Runner-up Heathlands’ lead teacher, Sean Priestley, said: “Many thanks for organising this event.
 The pupils really enjoyed the day and the timings were spot on for us.
 It was great to have seen so many deaf children in this iconic venue.”

 Knightsfield School for the Deaf, from Welwyn Gardein City, finished in bronze medal position.
 Their head teacher Suzanne Thrower commented: “The team were very excited following their selection from trials in December and were completely overawed by the venue and the anticipation of the competition.

 “The organisation was exemplary and soon the team got into their own Knightsfield spirit of teamwork and encouragement of their own swimmers and those in other teams too.

 “We were even more excited to find out that we had come third.
 The students have not stopped talking about the day and we, as a school, are very proud of them.”

 4th Royal Derby Deaf School (Derby) – 72

 Panathlon’s Deaf ambassador, Jack Gair performed a liaison role with the schools participating.

-Northfields Schools of Stockton on Tees (pictured left) provided the leaders for the day, leaving the North East at 6am in the morning, and they again did a great job being involved in Panathlon’s programme.
+Northfields Schools of Stockton on Tees (pictured left) provided the leaders for the day, leaving the North East at 6am.
+They again did a great job being involved in Panathlon’s programme.
 Their trip to the Olympic pool is a recognition by Panathlon of the great work they have done with their leadership programme for many years.

 Panathlon would like to thank Ovingdean Hall Foundation for their continued support of the programme across England and GLL/Better for support in making this day run smoothly in the pool.